ElasticsearchTraining/ElasticsearchJavaSample/README.md

 Prerequisites:
 --------------
+- Git Bash / Client (if behind a firewall, update the config with proxy settings.)
 - Java v1.7
 - Maven v3.2.5 (If behind a firewall, update the conf/settings.xml in Maven to include the relevant proxy settings.)